bitFez/RPi-club/README.md

 ===============================

 create a folder to store the repo on the RPi.
-OPen it using right-click & open in terminal type in: git clone git://github.com/learnICT/Rasberry-Pi-club.git
+Open it using right-click & open in terminal type in:

+  git clone git://github.com/learnICT/Rasberry-Pi-club.git

 To keep it updated
 ==================
-Open the folder you saved the repo into using terminal and type in: git pull
+Open the folder you saved the repo into using terminal and type in:

+  git pull